-Over the years I've morphed that recipe and came up with another version of it that I'm calling a Minetrone Verde.
+Over the years I've morphed that recipe and came up with another version of it that I'm calling a Minestrone Verde.
 To be totally clear, this is not a recipe you'll come across when you travel to Italy.
 There is technically a soup called Minestrone Verde from Italy's Puglia region but it's more of a winter soup whereas this is a Spring take on classic Minestrone that I've created here.

-This soup, with tons of spring vegetables, is the polar opposite.
-Made with a parsley parmesan broth, baby potatoes, and Spring vegetables, it's a recipe we love to turn to when we want food that's 100% Spring but still comforting meaning it's perfect for rainy Spring days.
+Once you have the broth made, the soup is super simple: add in baby potatoes, and loads of vegetables, and that's it!
+This a recipe we love to turn to when we want food that's 100% Spring but still comforting.
+Translation: this soup recipe perfect for rainy Spring days.
 Over the years, I've made it with asparagus and snap peas, but this combination os zucchini, peas, and potatoes has just enough of the classic Minestrone ingredients to make it feel like a welcome update.

-No matter how you make it promise you'll stir in the pistachio parsley gremolata becuase it's bursting with flavor and make the dish go from great to incredible.
+No matter how you make it promise you'll stir in the pistachio parsley gremolata because it's bursting with flavor and make the dish go from great to incredible.

 stems reserved for soup